Bauchi, Gombe state initiate National Safe School Plan following security concerns

 - “We are to collaborate with co-stakeholders in the Safe School Initiative such as the ministries of finance and education, the Nigeria Police Force, the Department of State Service (DSS), National Orientation Agency (NOA), among others,” he said.

-The corps in concert with the state government will establish a center for the Safe School program for proper coordination.
+The corps in concert with the state government will establish a center for the Safe School programme for proper coordination.

 - “We are also embarking on advocacy and sensitization of some of the stakeholders and ministries on the safe school initiative in the state.”